-Weekly Online Quizzes (15%)
+• Weekly Online Quizzes (15%)

 Administered through Canvas, these weekly quizzes will cover ALL lab and lecture material for the week.
 Every week, quizzes will be posted in MODULES.
-Quizzes will be due Saturday night by 11:59pm.
+Quizzes will be due Sunday night by 11:59pm.
 No late quizzes will be accepted so it is not advised that you wait until 11:58 pm to complete the quiz.
 You may take the quiz twice, and I will keep the higher score.
-These are excellent practice for your exams.
+This is excellent practice for your exams.

 BE AWARE: There are no make-up quizzes of any kind!

-Exams (35%)
+• Exams (35%)

 There will be four midterm exams throughout the semester that cover material from both lecture and lab, as well as a comprehensive final exam.
-IF your score on the comprehensive final is higher than ANY of your other midterm scores, the lowest midterm score will be dropped and replaced with the final.
-BE AWARE: There are no make-up exams of any type, unless you have a verifiable, unavoidable and extreme circumstance.
+BE AWARE: There are no makeup exams of any type, unless you have a verifiable, unavoidable, and extreme circumstance.